-If you are concerned about any of these issues, talk to your nurse as soon as possible so that we can ensure that the necessary arrangements have been made before you go home.
+If you are concerned about any of these issues, please talk to your nurse as soon as possible so that we can ensure that the necessary arrangements have been made before you go home.

-On the day you are discharged, we ask you to leave the ward by 11am.
-If you can’t go straight home then, the nursing staff will arrange for you to be taken to the Patient Transfer Unit.
+On the day you are discharged from hospital, we ask that you leave the ward by 11am.
+If you cannot go home at that time and are waiting to be collected, the nursing staff will arrange for you to be taken to the Patient Transfer Unit.

-Before you leave hospital, there are some things that you should do.
+Before you leave hospital, there are some things that you should do:

 Some important things that you should make sure you have before you leave include: